smackchat/mixable/README.md

-The main purpose of this repository is to continue to evolve React core, making it faster and easier to use.
-Development of React happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving React.
+The main purpose of this repository is to continue to evolve Mixible core, making it faster and easier to use.
+We are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Mixible.

 * TEST